 Remediation is an effort to help a student become proficient in content and/or skills for which a lack of proficiency has been identified.
 Remediation may occur within the regular course, in an intensive class, in before/after school programs, in small group pull-out during the day and other such settings.

 The results of the State Assessment Program are the primary source for criteria to determine a need for remediation.
-In the absence of state assessment results, additional diagnostic information and classroom performance may also be used as criteria to determine a need for remediation.
+In the absence of state assessment results, additional diagnostic information (such as progress monitoring assessments) and classroom performance may also be used as criteria to determine a need for remediation.
 State assessment results below Level 3 on the criterion-referenced test Florida Standards Assessment (FSA) are indicators.
 The assessment results from the previous year are used to determine the need for remediation for the present grade level.
 For example, a student in Grade 6 who scored in Level 1 or 2 on Florida Standards Assessment (FSA) in Grade 5 the previous year would meet criteria for remediation.

-5.3071 English/Language Arts, Mathematics, Science
+5.3071 English/Language Arts, Mathematics, Science English/Language Arts

-English/Language Arts

-- Grade 6: <Level 3 on FSA English Language Arts for Grade 5 - Grade 7:

-Level 3 on FSA English Language Arts for Grade 6 - Grade 8:
+Grade 6: <Level 3 on FSA English Language Arts for Grade 5 Grade 7: <Level 3 on FSA English Language Arts for Grade 6 Grade 8: <Level 3 on FSA English Language Arts for Grade 7